konradbachusz/oxford-ai-summit-hackathon-group-4/Buisness docs/readme.md

 ## Contributions

 - **Pietro**: Initial business proposal and foundational work.
-- **[Your Name]**: Review, development, and refinement of the business proposal, creation of additional chapters, and preparation of presentation materials.
+- **Magnus**: Review, development, and refinement of the business proposal, creation of additional chapters, and preparation of presentation materials.

 ## Contact